KaiSforza/systemd-user-units/README.md

 You can fill your user unit directory with a plethora of services, I currently have ones for mpd, gpg-agent, offlineimap, parcellite, pulse, tmux, urxvtd, xbindkeys and xmodmap to name a few.
+This allows these programs to be tracked by systemd individually.

 ## Some actual important stuff